Shakir61/TrustLink/Milestone-1/ER_Diagram_Description.md

 ### Why It Matters

 Without a dispute system, a disagreement between a client and a freelancer would have no resolution path — the money would just sit locked in escrow indefinitely.
-The dispute table ensures there is always a clear, documented path forward, with a neutral third party (PakEscrow's team) making the final call based on evidence submitted by both sides.
+The dispute table ensures there is always a clear, documented path forward, with a neutral third party (TrustLink team) making the final call based on evidence submitted by both sides.

 ---